Volunteer Opportunities - Get Involved!

 Cavity Nesters Recovery Program.
 Volunteers establish and monitor nest box trails for cavity nesting birds and report nesting activity.
 More...

 Wetlands Discovery Program Docents (WDP).
 Help elementary students explore and learn about birds, habitats, and ecology in classrooms and field trips as a docent.
+Also help develop educational presentation materials used by staff, volunteers, and outside educators.
 Read more Volunteer Information (PDF).
-View our WDP Calendar of upcoming events.
-Help develop educational presentation materials used by staff, volunteers, and outside educators.
+View our WDP Calendar of upcoming programs.
+If you are already a docent, sign-up for up-coming programs.

 Young Audubon Program.
 Organize events, field trips, and excursions for children and their families outside of the classroom.
 More...

 Event Support and Hospitality.
 Provide support for events: organizing events, setting and cleaning up, welcoming attendees, or assisting with many other tasks.

 Field Trip Leader.
 Lead a free recurring or one-time only beginner to advanced local birding field trip.

 Library.
 Maintain our extensive library, processing and re-shelving books and updating catalogues.